Emergent magnetic texture in driven twisted bilayer graphene: Conclusions.

-{\it Magnetic lattice.} Similar to a Skyrmion lattice where the spin-texture is defined by circular domain walls which are arranged in a lattice configuration and recently seen in single layer graphene,\cite{zhou2019skyrmion} we find a non-trivial texture of angular orbital momentum which is necessarily arranged in a triangular lattice.
-This genuinely two-dimensional system is highly tuneable since the induced magnetic moments are directly related to the source-drain voltage and can thus be changed from the quantum regime with small magnetic moments to a "more classical" regime with larger magnetic moments.
-Furthermore, close to the neutrality point there is no uniform direction of the magnetic moments in the AA-stacked regions due to the scattering of evanescent modes and incommensurable twist angles should add to the misalignment.
-This might favour a frustrated spin-liquid state\cite{Han12} induced by the dipolar interaction between two localised magnetic moments with its characteristic $r_{ij}^{-3}$ decay.
+We find a non-trivial texture of angular orbital momentum which is necessarily arranged in a triangular lattice.
+This is highly reminiscent of a Skyrmion lattice where the spin-texture is defined by circular domain walls which are arranged in a lattice configuration and recently seen in single layer graphene.\cite{zhou2019skyrmion} We speculate that similar physics might arise in our system.
+Here, the magnetic texture is highly tuneable since the induced magnetic moments are directly related to the source-drain voltage and can thus be changed from the quantum regime with small magnetic moments to a "more classical" regime with larger magnetic moments.
+More importantly, the magnetic moments in the AA-stacked regions are not polarized relative to the direction of the source-drain current and incommensurable twist angles should enhance this effect.
+The expected dipolar coupling between two localised magnetic moments might thus become important and eventually even lead to collective magnetic behaviour or even to a genuinely two-dimensional spin-liquid state.\cite{Han12} This should be measurable in transport or local probe experiments.

-The dipolar interactions can directly be tuned by the twist angle which changes the lattice constant $L_M\sim\theta^{-1}$ of the triangular Moir\'e-lattice, i.e., for $1^\circ\lsim\;\theta\;\lsim\;2^\circ$ they would differ by a factor of $2^3\sim10$ assuming constant localised magnetic moments adjustable by the source-drain voltage.
-It may alternatively lead to a magnon band with possibly topologically protected edge states.

-We also envision the possibility of electrical control of magnetic excitations, a long-sought goal in the quest of improved heat management for current technologies based on charged carriers.\cite{chumak2015magnon} Our setup might also be interesting in view of nano magnetism, usually concerned with using chiral and topological excitations such as skyrmions to store information in small volumes.
-Here, it would be the size of a entire Moir\'e unit cell.
+The dipolar interactions can directly be tuned by the twist angle which changes the lattice constant $L_M\sim\theta^{-1}$ of the triangular Moir\'e-lattice, i.e., for $1^\circ\ \lsim\ \theta\ \lsim\ 2^\circ$ they would differ by a factor of $2^3\sim10$ assuming constant localised magnetic moments adjustable by the source-drain voltage.
+We also envision the possibility of electrical control of magnetic excitations, a long-sought goal in the quest of improved heat management for current technologies based on charged carriers.\cite{chumak2015magnon} Our setup might further be interesting in view of nano magnetism, usually concerned with using chiral and topological excitations such as skyrmions to store information in small volumes.
+Here, it would be the size of a Moir\'e unit cell.